RunestoneInteractive/webfundamentals/_sources/CSS/layoutattributes.rst

 Relative
 ^^^^^^^^

-Next lets look at the relative position and how we can use it to make overlapping elements.
+Next let's look at the relative position and how we can use it to make overlapping elements.

 .. take an image of a card and make a stacked deck of three cards.

-Lets make a stack of cards using the following image:
+Let's make a stack of cards using the following image:

 .. image:: Figures/ace-of-hearts.gif